Grahp/Website/quartz.md

 #### Theory Rules

+Reifying theory rules is quite a challenge.
 Theory rules are very abstract.
-Sometimes we write them down (never in their entirety), but it's very imprecise, and has no coordination with your dictionary.
+Sometimes we write them down, but it's very imprecise, and has no real coordination or connection with your dictionary.

 The theory rule format I've been working with (making simple orthospelling dicts) has 2 parts: a match predicate and an application function.
 That is, whether an rule applies to an entry (the match predicate), and then the application of the theory rule (the apply function).